berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section07 Conditional Expressions and Predicates.md

 We have used [if](https://edge.edx.org/courses/uc-berkeley/cs61as-1x/SICP/wiki /cs61as-1x/if/) and [conditional](https://edge.edx.org/courses/uc-berkeley
-/cs61as-1x/SICP/wiki/cs61as-1x/cond/) in our first lab and in this section will flesh out more details in this section.
+/cs61as-1x/SICP/wiki/cs61as-1x/cond/) in our first lab and in this section will flesh out more details.

-We generally use an 'if' or a 'cond' when we want our function to behave differently depending on a certain condition.
-Note that these 2 functions are one of the few special forms in Racket; we don't evaluate them with 'evaluate operator and operand' method.
+We generally use an `if` or a `cond` when we want our function to behave differently depending on a certain condition.
+Note that these 2 functions are one of the few special forms in Racket; we don't evaluate them with 'evaluate operator and operand' method discussed in the previous section.

 ## Cond Examples